Highlights from the Ratings and Financial Report for Slack Technologies Inc. (WORK)

-Slack Technologies Inc. (NYSE:WORK) went up by 3.48% from its latest closing price compared to the recent 1-year high of $40.07.
-The company’s stock price has collected 9.61% of gains in the last five trading sessions.
-Press Release reported 14 hours ago that Thinking about trading options or stock in Tesla, Levi Strauss, United Airlines, Carnival Corp, or Slack Technologies?
+Slack Technologies Inc. (NYSE:WORK) went down by -0.49% from its latest closing price compared to the recent 1-year high of $40.07.
+The company’s stock price has collected 8.60% of gains in the last five trading sessions.
+Barron’s reported on 10/14/20 that Zoom Unveils OnZoom, a Marketplace to Host and Promote Public Events

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.